devonfw/accelerated-solution-design/references/JumpTheQueue/readme.md

 ## Design

-In design you will find high-level documentation about the Jump The Queue application like:
-  - User Stories.
-  - Site maps including mock-ups.
-  - Entity relationship diagrams.
-  - An overview of the architecture.

-Additionally, you will find the first step analysis PowerPoint of the Jump The Queue application.
+This folder contains the high-level documentation created to design the Jump The Queue application.

+The documents provided in this folder are:
+  - First step analysis presentation, used to present the epics, user stories, mockups and architecture overview to the customer.
+  - Accelerated Solution Design document, used to explain to the development team the expected behavior of the solution.

 ## Specification

-In specification you will find low-level documentation about the Jump The Queue application like:
+This folder contains the low-level documentation of the Jump The Queue application.

+The documents included in this folder describe technical artifacts such as:
-  - Use cases including actors and Business Components.
+  - Use cases, actors and Business Components.
   - Data model including Model Components.
-  - Dialogues including the different screens.
+  - Dialogues and screens.
   - External interfaces.